ibm-cloud-docs/watson/running-node-examples.md

     ```
     {: pre}

     The response includes information from the service.
-For example, with the Personality Insights service, you see output similar to this truncated example:
+For example, with the {{site.data.keyword.personalityinsightsshort}} service, you see output similar to this truncated example:

     ```json
     {